hephaestus-compiler-project/types-bug-study-artifact/README.md

 This produces `symptoms.pdf` in the `figures` directory.
-It also prints a table in standard output that presents the total values and the percentages of symptoms per language.
+It also prints a table in standard output that presents the total values and the percentages of symptoms per compiler.
 Specifically, it will print the following.

 ```
-Symptom                                Groovy           Java         Kotlin          Scala          Total
+Symptom                               groovyc          javac        kotlinc scalac & Dotty          Total
 ---------------------------------------------------------------------------------------------------------
 Unexpected Compile-Time Error      59 (73.8%)     38 (47.5%)     30 (37.5%)     36 (45.0%)    163 (50.9%)
 Internal Compiler Error            10 (12.5%)     25 (31.2%)     18 (22.5%)     26 (32.5%)     79 (24.7%)